huachuman/Zotero-Redline-theme/README.md

-# Functional Zotero
+# Functional Zotero Theme
-Do you just want to be pretty, or do you want to actually get work done?
-Make the most out of your pixels with this compact, functional Zotero theme.
+Zotero 7 is pretty, but it doesn't make the best use of your screen space.
+If you actually want to get work done and make the most out of your pixels, try this compact, functional Zotero theme.

 Currently designed for dark mode.